Update 1: On Sept. 19, 2022, this research roundup about mpox was updated with a new study added under the “Additional research” subhead.

 U.S. Centers for Disease Control and Prevention, July 2022.

-The report provides an overview of monkeypox cases in the U.S. as of July 25, 2022, including 3,487 cases in 45 states, the District of Columbia and Puerto Rico.
+The report provides an overview of mpox cases in the U.S. as of July 25, 2022, including 3,487 cases in 45 states, the District of Columbia and Puerto Rico.
 The median patient age was 35.
 Of the 1,383 patients with information on sex assigned at birth, 99% were men.
-Of the 624 with information on sexual activity, 99% reported male to male sexual contact.
+Of the 624 with information on sexual activity, 99% reported male-to-male sexual contact.
 Race and ethnicity data were missing for a large number of cases, but the available information showed that 38% were white, 32% were Hispanic and 26% were Black.

-Many of the initial patients reported international travel in the 21 days before symptoms appears, visiting countries where monkeypox was not endemic.
+Many of the initial patients reported international travel in the 21 days before symptoms appeared, visiting countries where mpox was not endemic.
 Many reported participating in large festivals and other activities where close, personal, skin-to-skin contact likely occurred.

 The technical report lists several priority research questions, including what medical interventions can be effective, how the virus is transmitted and how best to monitor mis- and disinformation and counter them.